openmm/openmm/docs-source/usersguide/application.rst

 =============================  ================================================================================

-The AMBER files do not include parameters for water molecules.
+The Amber files do not include parameters for water molecules.
 This allows you to separately select which water model you want to use.
 For simulations that include explicit water molecules, you should also specify one of the following
 files: